telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Selection

-Enable selection in the Grid simply by setting the `selectable` option to `true`, as shown below.
+Enable selection in the Grid simply by setting the `selectable` option to `true`.
 This enables the single row selection in the Grid by default.

 ###### Example